Thursday, October 24, 2024

 The crag of Carn Galver

 Keeping watch over us at a distance was the crag of Carn Galver (or Galva) which takes its name from the old Cornish carn guillea - ‘rock pile lookout’.
-This tumbled monolith has been watching over these lands from prehistory through the ‘Industrial Age’ of man carving up the bowels of the earth and ever since.
+This tumbled monolith has been watching over these lands from prehistory through the ‘Industrial Age’ when man gouged out the bowels of the earth and ever since.
 It is a silent but rather awe-inspiring guardian and home to rare lichens, ferns and mosses and a number of endangered fauna species.
 Some of the stone walls enclosing fields nearby are believed to have been built in the Bronze Age.
 Other structures date back to the Iron Age.
 We didn’t climb the crag but I understand there is a ring of stones around the Carn dating back to Neolithic times so perhaps it was also a sacred site.
 The entire region has neolithic remnants - wish that we had time (and a guide) to explore.
 And so it goes on and on and on …

 Ahh St Ives - will live on our memory of a ‘harbour too far’!